Find out what some of our graduates are doing today in pursuing their successful careers.

 As he moved forward in life, even when he joined the Marines, he never lost his love for autos and all things BMW.
-At the end of his service in the Marines, a chance to go to UTI opened up and he jumped at this opportunity.
-He got into the STEP Program and stepped forward into his post-military life.
+At the end of his service in the Marines, a chance to go to UTI opened up, and he jumped at this opportunity.
+Allen got into the BMW STEP program and moved forward into his post-military life.

 “Going to UTI from the military was an easy transition for me.
 The classes and their organization was great, and they have veteran representatives that are there to answer any questions you may have.”

 And from UTI he kept pushing forward with his interests and ambitions, which brought him to where he is now as a technician at Sewell BMW near Dallas, Texas.
 He

 still sees opportunities for growing and moving forward in his career.
 He’d like to earn his Level 1 Master BMW certification.
 His aspirations also include teaching which is inspired by the teachers he interacted with at UTI.
 He wants to help

 students in the same way that his instructors helped him.